Jeremy Blachman

-Jeremy Blachman (born 1979), a 2005 graduate of Harvard Law School, is a journalist and the author of Anonymous Lawyer: A Novel.
+Jeremy Blachman (born 1979) is an American journalist and the author of Anonymous Lawyer: A Novel.

 Biography

 Blachman graduated from Hunter College High School in 1996.
-He received his undergraduate degree from Princeton University and currently lives in New York.
+He received his undergraduate degree from Princeton University, is a 2005 graduate of Harvard Law School, and currently lives in New York.

 Anonymous Lawyer

 Blachman started the Anonymous Lawyer blog in his second year at Harvard Law School taking on the satirical persona of a law firm hiring partner".
 After revealing his identity to the New York Times he earned a book deal with Henry Holt to turn the blog into a novel.
 Anonymous Lawyer: A Novel was published in hardcover in 2006, and then in paperback by Picador (imprint) in 2007.

 The book was in development for a sitcom adaptation at NBC.

 Anonymous Lawyer has been translated into Korean, Italian, Polish, Thai, Hebrew and Russian.

 Journalism

 Blachman's journalism and writing has appeared in McSweeney's, FanGraphs, the Wall Street Journal, The New York Times, The New Republic, Moment, Lusso, Kveller, The Bygone Bureau, Splitsider, Grin & Tonic, Thought Catalog, The Millions, The Nervous Breakdown, SparkLife and LA Weekly.